My milk went sour before the “best before” date. Why?

 My child has nut allergies.
 Is Kawartha Dairy ice cream nut free?

-All of our ice cream comes from our Bobcaygeon facility which produces products containing nuts as well as those which do not.
-We make many flavours that do not contain nuts, but we cannot 100% guarantee that they would be free of nuts.
-Although we take extreme care to clean and sanitize our plant between batches and at the end of the day, there always is a slight possibility that non-nut flavours can come in contact with nuts.
+All of our ice cream comes from our one production facility which produces products containing nuts as well as those which do not.
+We make many flavours that do not contain nuts, but we cannot 100% guarantee an absolutely nut-free status of any product.
+Although we take extreme care to clean and sanitize our plant between batches and at the end of the day, there always is a possibility that non-nut flavours can come in contact with nuts.
 We therefore cannot make any “nut free” claims for any of our ice cream products.

 Is chocolate milk a healthy choice for kids?

 Yes.
 Chocolate milk is as nutritious as white milk.
 Kawartha Dairy’s is made with 2% milk and contains about the same amount of sugar as you would find in most unsweetened fruit juices.
-Chocolate milk’s ideal combination of proteins and carbohydrates is also an excellent choice to replace lost fluids after physical activity.
+Chocolate milk’s ideal combination of proteins and carbohydrates make it an excellent choice to replace lost fluids after physical activity.

 Do you sell ice cream cakes?